Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Results

-As shown in Section~\ref{sec:azimuthal}, the velocity measurements along individual azimuthal arms are not representative of spherically averaged velocity profiles, which could introduce biases in the recovered mass.
-Here, we demonstrate that this mass bias due to azimuthal variations in velocity can be mitigated provided that we account for both bulk and random and turbulent gas motions from line shifts and broadening, respectively.
-In Figure~\ref{fig:mbiashist}, we show the histograms of the recovered mass computed from the deprojected bulk and turbulent velocities in each azimuthal arm, compared to true cluster mass at $r=0.5$~Mpc.
-Note that we have made the assumption that the rotational velocity is equal to the deprojected bulk velocity.
-For the relaxed cluster CL104, the recovered mass for a single arm computed from only turbulent (bulk) motions underestimates the true mass by $-4$ $(-1)\%$.
-The mass recovery improves when we include both random and bulk motions, leading to smaller biases: $-3\%$ to $+2\%$.
+As shown in sub-subsection~\ref{sec:azimuthal}, the velocity measurements along individual azimuthal arms are not representative of spherically averaged velocity profiles, which could introduce biases in the recovered mass.
+Here, we demonstrate that this mass bias due to azimuthal variations in velocity can be mitigated provided that we account for both bulk and turbulent gas motions from line shifts and broadening, respectively (see the appendix for discussion).
+In figure~\ref{fig:mbiashist}, we show the histograms of the recovered mass computed from the deprojected bulk and turbulent velocities in each azimuthal arm $M_{\rm arm}$, compared to true cluster mass at $r=0.5$~Mpc.
+Note that we assumed that the rotational velocity is equal to the deprojected bulk velocity for each arm.
+For the relaxed cluster CL104, the recovered mass for a single arm deviates from the true mass from $-8\%$ to $0.1\%$ with only turbulent motions and $-6\%$ to $-1\%$ with only rotational motions.
+The mass recovery improves when we include both turbulent and bulk motions, leading to smaller bias and narrower distribution in the bias: $-5\%$ to $0.2\%$.
 For the merging cluster CL101, the mass recovery from a single arm also improves if we consider both bulk and turbulent motions.